elkrem/koyn-sync/README.md

 Verifying local headers: 100% [ 287945 / 287945 ] 0:00:06 / 0:00:00
 Connecting to network..
 Downloading and verifying headers: 100% [ 1326406 / 1326406 ] 0:02:59 / 0:00:00
-All headers synced and verified successfully..
+All headers has been synced and verified successfully..

 Press Enter key to exit..